Skip to main content

 Dry eye is often diagnosed clinically using a combination of signs and symptoms—but symptoms matter because they reflect what you actually feel day to day.

-Rather than relying on vague "better/worse" notes, these questionnaires help you quantify:
+Rather than relying on vague "better/worse" notes, a structured symptom record can help document:

 • Frequency of discomfort (grittiness, burning, fluctuating vision)